 Fair?
 Maybe not.
 Statistically reasonable?
 Absolutely.

-In the Marketing Technology space alone, the number of vendors has increased from 150 in 2011 to over 6,800 in 2018.
+In the Marketing Technology space alone, the number of vendors has increased from 150 in 2011 to 7,040 in 2019.
 Many of these solutions (or new features for existing products) are not revolutionary but instead represent variations or improvements on existing solutions.

 A great outreach tactic is like a great email subject line.
 Its purpose isn’t to convey your entire value proposition.
 It’s simply to stir enough interest and emotion in your customer to get them to lean in and want to continue the conversation.